 - Talking to family and friends

-- Why not join our online network?
-Often talking to others online and sharing experiences can help.
+- Often talking to others online and sharing experiences can help.
+Our Online Network can connect you with others in a similar situation.

 - If you are a pre-menopausal woman, you might find our section on breast cancer and treatment for young women especially helpful.